lauradondiego/webapi-challenge/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+We learned about express middleware which allows us to build middleware functions to condense our code within our CRUD requests - and express routing which allows us to build endpoints

 - [ ] Describe Middleware?

+They are functions that we can create to implement within our CRUD operations.
+They condense our code and make it easier to read for other developers.
+This is an example of custom middleware, where you can build the functions yourself with the parameters needed for each operation.

 - [ ] Describe a Resource?

+Never heard this before

 - [ ] What can the API return to help clients know if a request was successful?

+They can return a response with a 200 status.
+For example, res.status(200).json({ api: "API is up and running!" }); This tells the client that the response is successfull and that the API port is up and running.

 - [ ] How can we partition our application into sub-applications?

+We can separate our index.js and server.js files and organize it that way for clearer code

 ## Project Setup